Family Day Trips

 Sydney is a city built for day trips.
 Not only are there so many different parts of the city to discover but if you head just a few hours out of town you’ll be amongst the World Heritage-listed Blue Mountains or the Kiama Blowhole on the South Coast.

 The best-value way get exploring is by using Opal cards, e-tickets that are valid on trains, busses, ferries and the light rail.
-The best part is there are daily travel caps and a $2.50 per person Sunday cap so you can travel all day for less than the cost of a cup of coffee.
+The best part is there are daily travel caps and you'll pay a maximum of $8.05 for adults and $4 for children for all-day travel on Saturday, Sunday and public holidays..

 Begin your discovery of Sydney with the major attractions.
 Hop on a ferry from Circular Quay across sparkling Sydney Harbour to Manly, and visit Manly Beach.
 For Bondi Beach, take a train from Town Hall Station to Bondi Junction, where you board a bus for the famous white sands.

 Head west on a two-hour train trip from Central Station to Katoomba and you’re in the Blue Mountains.
 From the station take a public bus to Echo Point for breathtaking views of the Three Sisters and stop for afternoon tea at The Hydro Majestic.